Boulder Domestic Violence Defense Attorney

 Police agencies and prosecutors in Boulder and throughout Colorado take allegations of domestic violence very seriously.
 Colorado’s laws also reflect a severe approach to cases involving current or former intimate partners.
 At Dolan + Zimmerman LLP, we have extensive experience protecting the rights of those accused of domestic violence.
-While we can answer all of your questions in a free 10 minute consultation, the following information about domestic violence will help you better understand what to expect and how best to protect yourself.
+While our Boulder domestic violence defense lawyers can answer all of your questions in a free 10-minute consultation, the following information about domestic violence will help you better understand what to expect and how best to protect yourself.

 In any situation in which a person alleges that his or her partner or former partner has done anything that could arguably be considered domestic violence, most Colorado police agencies follow a strict policy of arresting the accused person.
 Colorado’s laws require that before being allowed to post bond, a person accused of domestic violence must appear before a judge.
 In most jurisdictions in Colorado, this means that the person ends up spending at least one night in jail.
 If the arrest occurs on a Friday, an accused person will end up in jail for the weekend until court opens on Monday in most jurisdictions.

 Representation by a prepared and knowledgeable Boulder domestic violence defense attorney at the first court appearance is absolutely necessary to ensure that the bond is set fairly and that the mandatory protection order is addressed at the first possible opportunity.
 In all criminal cases, Colorado courts are required by law to issue a mandatory protection order, which lasts in some form throughout the life of the case.
 At least initially, most mandatory protection orders prohibit any form of contact with the alleged victim.

 Can You Have Contact With the Alleged Victim?